gzhang-bio/EndoRes_Publication/README.md

 # EndoRes_Publication
-Analyzing scripts and supporting files of EndoRes publication "Molecular determinants of primary endocrine resistance in luminal breast cancer
+Analyzing scripts and supporting files of the EndoRes publication "Molecular determinants of primary endocrine resistance in luminal breast cancer"
-"